Children and Essential Oil Safety

 Different factors can affect the absorption of essential oils through the skin.
 Warming the area up first with either a warm cloth (if wet, dry thoroughly) or heating pad, then massage the area, will increase the circulation to that area which in turn will allow more absorption of the essential oils.

 Once again, apply your Mommy instincts.
-Always look up individual safety guidelines for each essential oil as some are not meant to be used topically on children.
+Always look up individual safety guidelines for each essential oil as some are not meant to be used topically on children or require more of a dilution rate.

 You can find other useful information and guidance at NAHA (National Association for Holistic Aromatherapy) at http://naha.org.